Chair of the Department: Mariusz Jankowski

 The Department serves both traditional and nontraditional students who are diverse in academic background, age, and life experience.
 The Department also provides a technical resource to the community by linking the teaching, research, and public service capabilities of the Department with the needs of the industries, organizations, and institutions of southern Maine.

 The Engineering Department is committed to maximizing the student's potential to achieve his or her academic goals.
-Upon admission, the student is assigned an advisor from the engineering faculty and staff.
+Upon admission, the student is assigned an advisor from among the engineering faculty.
 The student is then expected to meet with the advisor every semester before registering for classes.
 Regular contact with an advisor provides assistance for course selection and satisfactory progress toward meeting academic goals, but the primary responsibility for satisfying program requirements rests with the student.
 Courses are scheduled and rotated to provide maximum access to the breadth of technical electives and to make it possible for a full-time student to graduate in four years.
-Students are encouraged to pursue double majors, minors, concentrations, additional courses and co-ops to increase access and opportunities for a diverse and productive engineering career.
+Students are encouraged to pursue double majors, minors, concentrations, additional courses and internships to increase access and opportunities for a diverse and productive engineering career.